QuineDot/rust-learning/src/m-naming.md

 ```

 As covariance and function lifetime elision become more intuitive, you'll build a feel for when it's
 pointless to name lifetimes.
-Adding surpuflous lifetimes like in the first example tends to make
+Adding superfluous lifetimes like in the first example tends to make
 understanding borrow errors harder, not easier.